avikumar-sys/skill-ladder-builder/README.md

 # 🚀 Skill Ladder Builder
 **Turn confusing certificate choices into clear career roadmaps.**

-Learners lose time and money on certificates that don’t advance their careers.
+Learners worldwide waste money and months of effort on certificates that don’t advance their careers.
-Skill Ladder Builder scores certifications on ROI (issuer credibility, cost, duration, level), then sequences them into **Beginner → Intermediate → Advanced** ladders with clear visualizations.
+Skill Ladder Builder scores certifications on **ROI (issuer credibility, cost, duration, level)** and sequences them into structured ladders: **Beginner → Intermediate → Advanced**.
 The result: transparent, data‑driven career paths you can act on today.

 ---